Hino Dutro: 200 series / 1.5-tonne class

 The Hino 200 series, known as Hino Dutro 1.5-tonne class in Japan, is essentially an entry-level version of the Dutro/300 series.
-Unlike the standard Dutro/300 series which used the Hino-sourced powerplants, the 200 series features the 2.8-liter 1GD-FTV diesel engine supplied by Toyota and comes with a manual gearbox.
+Unlike the standard Dutro/300 series which used the Hino-sourced powerplants, the 200 series features the 2.8-liter 1GD-FTV or 3.0-liter 3GD-FTV diesel engines supplied by Toyota and comes with a manual gearbox.

 In Japan, this version of Dutro is subtitled as such to fit in the 1.5-tonne category.

 Engines

 Japanese models get three versions of the 4-liter engine, while North American models only get the larger engine.
 Hybrid variants are also available.